plugyawn/plugyawn.github.io/_pages/about.md

 You may know me as the long-haired guy who frequents the chai places around IIT Gandhinagar.
 Or, you may know me as ```plugyawn```, which is what I identify as online.
 Either way, this is my slice of the internet, so here's a little bit about me.

-I'm intrigued by Probabilistic Machine Learning and Computer Graphics (if radiance fields are involved).
+I'm intrigued by Theoretical Deep Learning, Probabilistic Machine Learning and Differential Equations (especially in Operator Learning).
 My research is aligned along those fields.

-I've been part of the Google Summer of Code, I am a Cargill Global Scholar, and I'm also serving as the Technical Coordinator at IIT Gandhinagar, overseeing all technical activities that occur here at the student level.
+I've been part of the Google Summer of Code, I am a Cargill Global Scholar, and I'm also serving as the Overall Technical Secretary at IIT Gandhinagar, overseeing all technical activities that occur here at the student level.
+I also spent a wonderful summer in sunny California as a Caltech SURF fellow in the summer of 2023.

 As a sidequest, I've also led a team of 120 students for a year and brought my institute's cultural fest back offline in 2021.

 If you see me at IIT Gandhinagar, do say hi -- first chai's on me.